Note: This post was updated July 2014.

 - Do I want to sell products on the site?

-These are the kinds of questions we ask clients in our project questionnaire.
+These are the kinds of questions we ask our clients.
 They help us evaluate exactly what our clients need out of their website, what the end goals are, and what needs to be built.
 That should help get you started.

 Also, if your idea can be built off an existing platform, then let that platform do the legwork for you.
 It will save you lots of time, money, and headaches.
 A lot of app ideas start that way.
 Facebook apps, for example, are built off of an existing platform and they have seen a lot of success.